Cisco to buy Michigan’s Duo Security for $2.35 billion

 Founded in 2010, Duo Security has become a buzzed-about entity in the state of Michigan, as it was the city of Ann Arbor’s first unicorn company.
 It has raised about $121 million in total from its investors, including Redpoint, Workday, Index Ventures, and Benchmark.

+Puneet Agarwal, a partner at True Ventures and a Duo Security board member, told VentureBeat in a phone interview that True Ventures decided to fly out to Ann Arbor and meet with Song and his cofounder, Jon Oberheide at the recommendation of the founder of one of their portfolio companies.
+True Ventures invested in Duo Security’s seed round, and has invested in all subsequent rounds since then.
+Agarwal declined to say that what kind of return True Ventures would see on its investment in Duo Security, but that it was “obviously a great outcome.”

+“They [Dug and Jon] recognized the security industry was filled with really, expensive, cumbersome, solutions and they doubled down on what I would say, was ease and simplicity of use,” Agarwal said.

-Duo Security has offices in Ann Arbor and Detroit, as well as Austin, Texas; San Mateo California; and London, and has a global headcount of about 700 employees.
+In addition to its Ann Arbor headquarters, Duo Security has offices in Detroit, Austin, Texas; San Mateo California; and London, and has a global headcount of about 700 employees.

 A company spokesperson previously told VentureBeat that Duo Security had more than doubled its revenue for the past four years.
 Crain’s Detroit reports that Duo Security generated more than $100 million in annual recurring revenue in 2017.